-The Town of Middletown was in full compliance with all water quality, monitoring, and reporting requirements, and no violations occurred during the calendar year 2023.
+The Town of Middletown was in full compliance with all water quality and monitoring during the calendar year 2024.

-The City of Winchester was in full compliance with all water quality, monitoring, and reporting requirements, and no violations occurred during the calendar year 2023.
+The City of Winchester was in full compliance with all water quality, monitoring, and reporting requirements, and no violations occurred during the calendar year 2024.